 - a.
 Direct Sequence Spread Spectrum (DSSS) systems were able to achieve higher throughput without requiring a change in the Commission's Rules.
 More importantly, higher data rates were achieved with no change in the Power Spectral Density (PSD) of the DSSS waveform.
 Therefore, there is little or no impact in terms of increased interference with other users of the band. - b.
-In the Notice, the FCC asks for comments on HWN's assumption that wide band frequency hopping systems will be unable to consistency achieve substantially greater data rates than 1 MHz systems.
-This comment by IEEE P802.11 supports HWN's view in this matter.
+In the Notice, the FCC-Commission (please be consistent) asks for comments on (spell out because first time used) HWN's assumption that wide band frequency hopping systems will be unable to consistentley achieve substantially greater data rates than 1 MHz systems.
+This comment by IEEE P802.11 (this reference is unclear, which comment, comment a?) supports HWN's view in this matter.
 The adverse effects of multipath on WBFH system throughput are described in detail in the following paragraphs.